Dark1z/usernotificationcontrol/README.md

 # User Notification Control [UNC]

 This Extension Lets Admin to control User Notification .  😉
+The phpBB's core & any other extension's notifications can be controlled (i.e. Enable/None/Disable) by this Extension.
+Kindly note , this Extension does not allow to Create any New OR Delete any Notifications, it only displays & control's the existing provided Notifications.

 #### Status Badge for User Notification Control [UNC] on phpBB v3.3.x :